microvm-nix/microvm.nix

 MicroVMs.
 They listen for ssh with an empty root password.

-Experimental: run graphical applications in cloud-hypervisor with Wayland forwarding
+Experimental: run graphical applications with graphics support

 Section titled “Commercial support”Accelerate your operations and secure your infrastructure with support from a team of virtualization experts.
 Contact Cyberus Technology: https://www.cyberus-technology.de/contact